SAT-R/sa2/README.md

 - [JaceCear](https://github.com/JaceCear) for his dedication to understanding the internals of the graphics engine, writing [tools to extract this data](https://github.com/JaceCear/SA-Trilogy-Animation-Exporter), as well as massive effort in contributing towards the decompilation process, *and* setting up the PC ports
 - Shout out to [@froggestspirit](https://github.com/froggestspirit) for the drive to set this project up
-- Special thanks to [@normmatt](https://github.com/normmatt) for the initial repo setup and sounds decompilation
+- Special thanks to [@normmatt](https://github.com/normmatt) for the initial repo setup and sounds disassembly

 - [Pokemon Reverse Engineering Tools](https://github.com/pret) community for their help with the project, and tooling for GBA decompilations
 - [Kermalis](https://github.com/Kermalis) for [their tool](https://github.com/Kermalis/VGMusicStudio) which was used to dump the game midis